Whimsy Stick

 Without enough cord length, the session skips the stalk phase entirely.
 The dog goes straight to chase with no neurological setup, which means no real resolution at the end.

-A client’s working-line Malinois destroyed three standard flirt poles in 10 days.
+Ranger, a 3-year-old working-line Malinois, destroyed three standard flirt poles in 10 days.
 Two snapped at the pole-cord junction.
-One had the lure rip free on the second capture.
-The owner was ready to give up on the tool entirely.
+The third had the lure rip free on the second capture.
+His owner was ready to give up on the tool entirely.

 After switching to the Rugged XL, the same dog has completed 200+ sessions over 8 months with only routine lure swaps.